the-turing-game/the-analysis/README.md

 between a Deceptor and a Cooperator, the Interrogator being a 'causally guessing' arbiter.
 ## What is it that is being lied about?
-The original 'parlor game' is played by participants of two sufficiently well defined classes, that have characterisics and behaviours common to the their class ('man' or 'woman').
+The original 'parlor game' is played by participants of two sufficiently well defined classes, that have characterisics and behaviours common to their class ('man' or 'woman').
 These general attributes of a class (of 'men' and 'women') are known to interrogator.

 The deceptor is lying about the fact that _he_does_not_belong_ to a certain _known_ class by means of